BraedonWooding/CVM/theory_crafting/std.md

 Posix is currently not supported by CVM but this won't last forever there are plans to eventually support it.

+A different theory crafting section will be made for posix support.

 ## Libraries that are fully supported

 Note that macros are always implemented as constants.